Slideshow Mode

 andHORIZONTAL

-modes) Timeline cards are revealed one after another, typically with a fade-in or similar effect.slide_from_sides
+modes) Timeline cards are revealed one after another, typically with a fade-in effect.slide_from_sides

 : (Default forVERTICAL_ALTERNATING